Woodleaf (Master of the House)

 Ann: You should not be wasting your time with this Long Con.
 You’re married to me, and you have Cracky.
 There’s definitely some chores you could do around the house, if you wanted to.

 Woodleaf: I would love to help out with the housework, but we know that YOU aren’t actually real, Ann.
 You are only a hypothetical outcome that could have occurred if I married you, and moved to San Diego with Cracky.
-I would have only been able to meet you if only my behavior at the hardware store had not been so egregious, when I ran into Macy there.
+I would have only been able to meet you if my behavior at the hardware store had not been so egregious, when I ran into Macy there.
 You were there at the Hardware store.
-I recreated you from the image I had of seeing you there.
+I created you from the image I had of seeing you there.
 You are my wife, but Squirrely Owl is the perfect wife, for my online career.
 She doesn’t exist, so there’s no chance that she could ever betrayed me or speak to the public about our relationship.
 She’ll never divorce me.
 There are so many benefits to having a wife that doesn’t exist.
 And you know why I am in this situation?
 It is totally the fault of the Four Fruits.
 It’s nothing about what I said or did, or perhaps some of the career choices that I made along the way.
 I think everything I did was fantastic.
 I just don’t understand why the Four Fruits don’t give me their blessing.

 Ann: Maybe if you didn’t spend so much time mocking the Four Fruits and saying derogatory things about them, your career would go better?
 If you were truly meant to be famous the Four Food Groups would not be able to prevent you from achieving fame.
 Less mocking and more empathy, is what you need.
 I don’t understand even half of the “in” jokes, you are laughing about.
 Why is my name Ann?
 Another joke?
 I don’t find it funny, no one does.

-Woodleaf: You said, the Four Food Groups.
+Woodleaf: You said, the Four Food Groups instead of the Four Fruits.

 Ann: The Four Food Groups are milk, meats, breads and vegetable or fruit.